PasaLab/marlin/README.md

 </table>

 ##Algorithms and Performance Evaluation
-###Algorithms
-Currently,  we implement the matrix manipulation on Spark with [block matrix parallel algorithms](http://en.wikipedia.org/wiki/Block_matrix#Block_matrix_multiplication) to distribute large scale matrix computation among cluster nodes.
 The details of the matrix multiplication algorithm is [here](https://github.com/PasaLab/marlin/wiki/Matrix-multiply-algorithm).

 ###Performance Evaluation
 We have done some performance evaluation of Marlin.
 It can be seen [here](https://github.com/PasaLab/marlin/wiki/Performance-comparison-on-matrices-multiply).
-We wiil update the wiki page when more results are carried out.

 ##Contact
 gurongwalker at gmail dot com